 Institutional Assistance (money supplied by the school you attend)

 Thousands of scholarships, based on need, achievement, affiliation and/or a myriad of other criteria are awarded each year.
-One source is ScholarshipExperts.
-Their goal is to provide students with the opportunity to complete their education regardless of their financial situation.
-It’s a good resource to use to research and apply for scholarships.
+One source to find scholarships is ScholarshipExperts.com.
+Their free search will match you to applicable awards.
+They also sponsor a number of scholarships that most students are eligible to apply for.

 You should also check with your high school’s guidance office or you college’s financial aid office to see what awards are available locally or thought your school.